 | WiFi |

 It is notable that the V3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the V3 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the V3 from Nikon.
+Both the SX420 and the V3 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the V3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Nikon 1 V3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.